 Step 1 – Complete the minimum admission requirements for practical nursing training

-The first step towards becoming an LPN is to be sure that you’ll be able to meet the basic admission prerequisites for practical nursing instruction.
-The most-common admission requirements for LPN programs are shown below.
+The first step towards becoming an LPN in Maine is to be sure that you’ll be able to meet the basic admission prerequisites for practical nursing instruction and each one will have their own requirements for admission.

 Step 2 – Choose the type of credential you would like to pursue

 All aspiring licensed practical nurses in Maine will have to either get an associates degree or an LPN diploma/certificate.
 To see more about the two types of LPN education (associates degree or certificate programs), click on the link here.

 Step 3 – Complete LPN training class recognized by Maine Board of Nursing

 Licensed Practical Nurse training programs in Maine are obligated by state law to be approved by the Maine Board of Nursing.
 After finishing an accredited program you will be eligible to take the NCLEX-PN in the state of Maine.

 How to pick a Licensed Practical Nurse school in Maine

 All you have to do to see which of the accredited LPN programs is for you is sort all the schools you may be looking at by the factors that matter the most to you.
 If you do that, you will see which is the one for you!

 LPN schools in Maine